No one wants to experience sewer backups in the home.

 Here are a few easy ways to keep your basement clean and dry.

 Make sure your drainage system works

-Often, water in your home comes down to easily prevented problems with drainage.
+Often, water in your home comes down to preventable drainage problems.
 A few hours of work could keep the water out.
-Here are a few things to check:
+Review this checklist to help:

 - Your home's gutter downspouts should extend at least 10 feet away from the foundation of the house so water is carried away from basement walls.